Dai (DAI) Price Hits $1.00

-Dai (DAI) traded 0% lower against the U.S. dollar during the 24-hour period ending at 14:00 PM ET on February 7th.
-One Dai token can currently be bought for $1.00 or 0.00002292 BTC on major exchanges.
-In the last week, Dai has traded 0% higher against the U.S. dollar.
-Dai has a total market capitalization of $5.35 billion and $159.38 million worth of Dai was traded on exchanges in the last day.
+Dai (DAI) traded up 0% against the US dollar during the 1-day period ending at 10:00 AM E.T. on February 12th.
+Dai has a market capitalization of $5.35 billion and approximately $121.95 million worth of Dai was traded on exchanges in the last day.
+One Dai token can now be bought for about $1.00 or 0.00002041 BTC on cryptocurrency exchanges.
+Over the last week, Dai has traded 0% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.